Able, Leo Earl

 in a sailor’s grave.

 Leo was posthumously awarded the Victory Medal and the Patrol Clasp for services rendered in the World War.
-Eight months following his death, he received the priesthood and his temple rituals by proxy in the Salt Lake City Temple.
+Eight months following his death, he received proxy temple rituals, including priesthood ordination, in the Salt Lake Temple.

 By Samuel P. Newton